Matt-DESTROYER/CDN/2DGameEngineJS/README.md

-Input.key // -> returns the last key pressed (set on keyDown) Input.mouseX // -> returns the x position of the user's cursor Input.mouseY // -> returns the y position of the user's cursor Input.pmouseX // -> returns the previous x position of the user's cursor Input.pmouseY // -> returns the previous y position of the user's cursor
+Input.key // -> returns the last key pressed (set on keyDown) Input.mouseX // -> returns the x position of the user's cursor Input.mouseY // -> returns the y position of the user's cursor Input.mouseToWorldCoordinates // -> returns a Vector2 containing the mouse coordinates relative to the camera in the current scene
+Input.pmouseX // -> returns the previous x position of the user's cursor Input.pmouseY // -> returns the previous y position of the user's cursor
 ```